YZhang50927/MTFL/README.md

 python recognition/test.py --test_anno [your_anno_file.txt] --recognition_model [checkpoint path]
 ```

-The prerequisites are same as Detection, and the changable parameters are in 'recognition/option.py'.
+The prerequisites are same as Detection, and the modifiable parameters are in 'recognition/option.py'.
+The recognition results of all input will be saved as 'results/rec_results/output_pred.txt'.

 Because the evaluation results for recognition are obtained through 4-fold cross-validation
 , there are seven recognition checkpoints by saving the checkpoints that performed the best on